 Part 3: When Things Don’t Go as Planned

-Unclear expectations, miscommunications, and interpersonal conflicts happen.
+Unclear expectations, miscommunications, and inter-personal conflicts happen.
 What do we need to know and do when these situations arise when working with volunteers?
 Attendees will have the opportunity to explore how to create a culture of volunteer engagement and build collaboration on a foundation of policies that help volunteers, paid staff, and clients work together.
 We’ll also discuss what to do when all of this doesn’t work and we need to have coaching conversations, reassign a volunteer, or ask a volunteer to leave.
-This is Part 3 of the Building Volunteer Relationships Pathway.
-Please plan to attend or watch Parts 1 and 2 before attending.

 The story we tell can make all the difference!
 What story are you telling to our volunteers about the work they’re doing and your mission?
 To your organization about the value and impact of volunteers?
 And, to your supporters and the community about how volunteers make a difference and how they should fund that work or volunteer themselves?